-We structure our grant program to provide a wide breadth of opportunities to benefit Boise citizens.
-Proposals that have some component that is available to the public and clearly serve Boise residents are most likely to receive funding.
-Within that context, we strive to fund a wide range of projects and initiatives with an arts, history, or cultural focus, such as (but not limited to) the following:
+We strive to fund a wide range of projects and initiatives with an arts, history, or cultural focus, such as (but not limited to) the following:

-- Projects - Examples include performances; exhibits; planning and research; educational opportunities (presentations/lectures, workshops, walking tours, training, etc.); collaborations; research, planning, and/or analysis that can help strengthen Boise's cultural base; and new, innovative productions that cultivate the cultural community
+- Projects - Examples include performances; exhibits; educational opportunities (presentations/lectures, workshops, walking tours, training, etc.); collaborations; innovative production that cultivates the cultural community; and research, planning, and/or analysis that is available for Boise citizens to help strengthen Boise's cultural base

-- Public Community Cultural Events - Those with a cultural focus will have priority; will also consider funding cultural components within a larger public event.
+- Public Community Cultural Events - Events with a cultural focus will have priority; will also consider funding cultural components within a larger public event.

-- Proposals in which it is expected or implied that the City of Boise will assist with, maintain, manage, or otherwise assume responsibility for any part of the project, including ongoing care and maintenance
+- Proposals in which it is expected or implied that the City of Boise will add materials to its collection(s) and/or assist with, maintain, manage, or otherwise assume responsibility for any part of the project, including ongoing care and maintenance

-- Government institutions, departments, or agencies (city, county, state, federal)
+- Government institutions, school districts, universities, departments, or agencies (city, county, state, federal)

 - Organizations that receive significant in-kind support from the City of Boise such as use of a city-owned facility

-- Organizations or projects with a religious or political affiliation or messaging
+- Organizations or projects promoting a religious or political affiliation

 - Capital improvements, such as renovation or construction